 Life insurance companies have issued participating and adjustable policies for many years.
-Management of these policies is subject to discretion by the company with respect to the management of the business, the level of policyholder dividends for participating policies and post-issue changes for adjustable policies.
+Management of these policies is subject to discretion by the company with respect to the management of the business, the level of policy dividends for participating policies and post-issue changes for adjustable policies.
 As a result, participating policies have historically been subject to a number of provisions in the

 A participating insurance policy is defined by the ICA (Section 2(1)) as “a policy issued by a company that entitles its holder to participate in the profits of the company.”
 The ICA requires companies to maintain participating accounts if they have participating policies in-force.
 Participating policies participate in the profits of such participating accounts.

-Generally, participating policies are distinguished from other policies by the existence of policyholder dividends.
+Generally, participating policies are distinguished from other policies by the existence of policy dividendsFootnote 2.
 These dividends are the normal mechanism used for the sharing of profits with policyholders.
-However, there are cases where policyholder dividends are zero, fixed or minimal.
-In cases where the policyholder contract states that the policy is participating, such policies are subject to all of the participating requirements of the ICA, the Regulations and OSFI Guidelines.
+However, there are cases where policy dividends are zero, fixed or minimal.
+In cases where the policyholder contract states that the policy is participating, such policies are subject to all of the participating requirements of the ICA, the Regulations and OSFI guidelines.

 The following summarizes the sections of the ICA that specifically deal with participating policies:

 Adjustable policies are referenced in Section 2(1) of the ICA, which points to the Regulations for a detailed definition.
 This definition is discussed in more detail in Section 4 below.